seismology-RUB/PyLoT/README.md

 - location determination with external installation of [NonLinLoc](http://alomax.free.fr/nlloc/index.html)

 #### Known issues:

-- Sometimes an error might occur when using Qt

 We hope to solve these with the next release.